-Fill necessary fields.
+Fill in all necessary fields.
 You can add a start/end date to the Price List.
 For the price list to exist indefinitely, leave the “end date” blank.

 After saving, new tabs will appear below.

-Price lists can be created on Product or Product group basis.
+Price lists can be created on a Product or Product Group basis.
 Choose the appropriate tab to begin creating the price list:

 Definitions of each tab:

-Discounts to Product Groups: This allows to give a percentage discount to entire product groups, NOT specific items.
-For more specific price list creation use “Products with special prices”
+Discounts to Product Groups: This allows you to give a percentage discount to entire product groups, NOT specific items.
+For more specific price list creation use “Products with special prices.”

-Products with Special Prices: This tab allows for most flexibility, discounts can be created on product specific basis, or by adding entire product groups.
+Products with Special Prices: This tab allows for more flexibility with your price lists, as discounts can be created on a product-specific basis as well as by adding entire product groups.

 If this bar is not shown, click the yellow button on the bottom left hand corner of the screen.

-This will open a menu labeled ‘Add items to price list.’
-Here, you can add items individually, by group, category, brand or supplier.
-Once added, you can edit by ‘new price’ or ‘Discount %.’
+This will open a menu labeled “Add items to price list.”
+Here, you can add items individually or by group, category, brand, or supplier.
+Once added, you can edit by “new price” or “Discount %.”

-Once all items are in with newly generated pricing, click save.
+Once all items are entered with their new pricing, click save.